bajjer/giftstr/README.md

 - return-02: Alice posts event in response to Bob's request (return-01) and requests a lightning invoice with a specified amount of satoshis, disclosing the exchange rate and any fees
 - return-03: Bob posts event in response (to return-02) including a lightning invoice for the specified amount of satoshis
 - return-04: Alice pays invoice and posts event in response (to return-03) with preimage of the invoice, which also serves as the revocation of Bob's gift card
+- return-05 optional: Bob posts event in response (to return-04) acknowledging refund
+- return-06 optional: Bob posts event in response (to return-04) documenting lack of refund per terms
+- return-07 optional: Bob posts event in response (to return-06) confirming refund and revoking complaint

 ### Bob (or Charlie or David) redeems gift card from Alice
 - redeem-01: Bob posts event (in response to assign-00, assign-05, transfer-07, or gift-01) with redemption request